 Monitoring and review of the student's progress occurs primarily by means of tutor feedback and half-termly reports.
-Input from parents/guardians, tutors, Directors of Studies and the students themselves is essential to providing the correct level of support for a student.
-The student SEN/D profile will be the focal point of discussions between students and their Directors of Studies when it comes to the student's learning needs.
+Input from parents/guardians, tutors, Personal Tutors and the students themselves is essential to providing the correct level of support for a student.
+The student SEN/D profile will be the focal point of discussions between students and their Personal Tutor when it comes to the student's learning needs.